What is the new coronavirus?

 Is there a coronavirus vaccine?

-COVID-19 vaccine development has occurred at an unprecedented pace.
+COVID-19 vaccine development occurred at an unprecedented pace.
 The first vaccines were authorized for emergency use in the United States in December 2020.
-All U.S. residents ages 16 or older are now eligible to receive a vaccine.
+There are now four available vaccines.

 How is COVID-19 treated?